FAMILY LINE AND HISTORY

 Martin Huffman Yates, father of Alice Josephine (Yates) Clement Kellogg

-Feb 25, 1896: Birth of Edna Marguerite Clement, 2nd of two children of Alice Josephine Yates & Edmond Pierre/Peter Clement, Los Angeles Co., California
+Feb 25, 1896: Birth of Edna Marguerite Clement, 2nd of two children of Alice Josephine Yates & Edmond Pierre/Peter Clement, in San Francisco, California

 Apr 15, 1896: Marriage of Milo Bailey Kellogg & Alice Josephine (Yates) Clement, San Francisco, California